Ash-a9236/COMP_ENV_F2024/CE_02_SystemUnits_Motherboard.md

 the CPU is attached to the motherboard, therefore it needs to fit the socket the motherboard has installed on

+the socket provides mechanical and electrical connection between the CPU and the motherboard

 all processor sockets use ```ZIF``` or Zero Insertion Force sockets

 on the market, today, most motherboards have three types of processor sockets